Dirty Hands: Plot

 The play is set in Illyria, a fictional Eastern European country, during the latter stages of World War II.
-(Illyria was an actual country of classical antiquity, whose territory included modern Albania, Macedonia, Kosovo, Greece, Serbia and surroundings.)
+(Illyria was an actual country of classical antiquity, whose territory included modern Albania, North Macedonia, Kosovo, Greece, Serbia and surroundings.)
 The country, an ally of Nazi Germany, is on the verge of being annexed to the Eastern Bloc.

 A young Communist, Hugo Barine, is told that Hoederer, a party leader, has proposed talks with non-Socialist groups, including the Fascist government and the liberal- and Nationalist-led resistance.
 Hoederer intends to organize a joint resistance group opposing the Germans, and plan for a post-war coalition government.
 Hugo feels that Hoederer's policy is treacherous.
 Louis, another party leader, has decided that Hoederer must die.
 He grudgingly agrees to let Hugo, who has more commitment than experience, carry out the assassination of Hoederer.

 Hugo and his wife Jessica move in with Hoederer, who is charming and trusting by nature.
 Hugo then becomes his secretary.
 Although Hugo tries to convince Jessica that he is in earnest about the murder, she treats the whole thing as a game.
 Indeed, at first she sees the gun not as a murder weapon but as a metaphor for a phallus, hinting that Hugo may suffer from erectile dysfunction and is unable to please her.
 Ten days pass and the negotiations begin with the other parties.
 When Hoederer almost reaches a deal with the members of the class that he loathes, Hugo is on the point of reaching for his gun until a bomb explodes.

 No one is killed, but Hugo is furious, believing that the bomb attack suggests that those who sent him do not trust him to assassinate Hoederer.
 He gets drunk and almost gives the game up to Hoederer's bodyguards.
 Jessica covers up for him by claiming to be pregnant.(Here Sartre cites the behavior of Lucie Aubrac, a heroine in the French resistance who helped her husband, Raymond Aubrac, another leading resistant, escape from the control of Nazis by claiming that she was pregnant.)